jesuslg123/simon-io-ha/README.md

 - **Dimmable Lights**: On/off control and brightness adjustment
 - **Switches**: On/off control for outlets and relays
 - **OAuth2 Authentication**: Secure cloud-based authentication with automatic token refresh
+  - If a device action fails due to an expired token, the integration will automatically refresh the token and retry the action once.
 - **Real-time Updates**: Device states update every 30 seconds
 - **Multiple Installations**: Support for multiple Simon iO installations
 - **Re-authentication Support**: Easy credential updates without losing configuration